goatshriek/ruby-dragon/index.md

 discussion!

 If you're feeling adventurous, you can add an example script in your language of choice.
-This could be an equiavlent to one of the scripts that come packaged with Ghidra, or it could be all new!
+This could be an equivalent to one of the scripts that come packaged with Ghidra, or it could be all new!
 Just be sure you add a test for it in the Github Action workflow so that it isn't broken later on.
 Check out the `ghidra_scripts` folder to see what's there now, and perhaps draw some